 Long-term Debt

-On December 2, 2022, the Company entered into a Credit Agreement for a senior secured revolving credit facility (as amended to date, the “Credit Facility”) in an aggregate amount of $400.0 million.
+In December 2022, the Company entered into a Credit Agreement for a senior secured revolving credit facility (as amended to date, the “Credit Facility”) in an aggregate amount of $400.0 million.
 The Credit Facility has sublimits for swing line loans up to $30.0 million and for the issuance of standby letters of credit in a face amount up to $45.0 million.
 The Credit Facility will mature on December 2, 2027.
-As of March 31, 2025 and 2024, there were no amounts outstanding under the Credit Facility.
-There were $0.8 million of letters of credit issued as of March 31, 2025 and 2024.
-The Company had $399.2 million of availability under the Credit Facility as of March 31, 2025 and 2024.
+As of March 31, 2026 and 2025, there were no amounts outstanding under the Credit Facility.
+There were $1.0 million and $0.8 million of letters of credit issued as of March 31, 2026 and 2025, respectively.
+The Company had $399.0 million and $399.2 million of availability under the Credit Facility as of March 31, 2026 and 2025, respectively.

 Interest expense